 - Thomas F. O'Brien, Ph.D., Ed.D.

-Dr. Rick Fitzgibbons is the director of the Institute for Marital Healing outside Philadelphia and has worked with several thousand couples and families over the past 40 years.
+Dr. Rick Fitzgibbons is the director of the Institute for Marital Healing outside Philadelphia and has worked with hundreds of families over the past 40 years.
 Trained in psychiatry at the Hospital of the University of Pennsylvania and the Philadelphia Child Guidance Center, he participated in cognitive therapy research with Aaron T. Beck, M.D.

 In November 2014 the second edition of his American Psychological Association Book on the treatment of excessive anger in adult and child psychiatric disorders was published and was retitled Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope.
 This book was coauthored with Robert D. Enright, Ph.D., professor at the University of Wisconsin-Madison.

 A former president of the American Psychological Association, Dr. Frank Farley, endorsement on the cover reads, “This ground breaking book by forgiveness pioneers Enright and Fitzgibbons elevates forgiveness therapy to its rightful place among the important psychotherapies of our time.”